Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Theory

 \subsection{Cross-Spectrum based TDE}

-The cross-spectrum \cite{Brennan2007,Nolte2008,Faerman2022} is commonly used to estimate time-delays as it inherently preserves phase relationships between two time series.
+The cross-spectrum \cite{Brennan2007,Nolte2008,Faerman2022} is commonly used to estimate time delays as it inherently preserves phase relationships between two time series.
 Consider again segmented time series $X_s,Y_s$ and their Fourier transforms $F_X, F_Y$.
 If $X,Y$ are segmented, we can define the cross-spectrum as

-\cite{Nikias1993}, where $\langle.\rangle$ denotes the expectation across $N$ segments, and (*) the complex conjugate.
-The phase (difference) spectrum \cite{Piersol1981}
+\cite{Nikias1993}, where $\langle.\rangle$ denotes the expectation across $N$ segments, and $(*)$ is the complex conjugate.
+The phase (difference) spectrum

-isolates phase information of the cross-spectrum, which can then be used for cross-spectrum based TDE.
+isolates phase information of the cross-spectrum, which can then be used for cross-spectrum based TDE \cite{Piersol1981}.
 Note that $S_{XY}(f)$ and $P_{XY}(f)$ both have length $M_F=T$.

 In cross-spectral TDE, prior information about the shape of the phase spectrum is exploited to arrive at a delay estimate.
 We first consider the noiseless case of two delayed time series: here, the phase spectrum, characterized by Eq.~\eqref{eq:phasetodelay}, is a linear function whose slope $b$ is proportional to the underlying delay $\tau$ \cite{ZhaoZhen1984}.
 We demonstrate this on a portion of the phase spectrum where phase wrapping is not expected to occur, i.e. the portion of Eq.~\eqref{eq:phasetodelay} within the modulo function: